27 of The Most Beautiful Greek Islands

 Kefalonia island is, in our opinion, one the most magical, underrated beautiful Greek islands in the Ionian Sea.
 With the largest national park on any Greek island and world-famous beaches, this island has it all.

 It’s perfect for those looking to relax on the beach and explore.
 It is certainly no party island, which is part of the reason it is so special.
 Head to Myrtos Beach for the ultimate day of relaxation.
 This beach sits between two mountains, creating the most dramatic beach.
-The water contains small parts of Marble that catch the sun as it shines and illuminates like glitter.
+The water contains small parts of marble that catch the sun as it shines and illuminates like glitter.
 It’s an ideal beach for a day of relaxing!

-Kefalonia has its own airport, so you can fly directly to this magical island.
+Kefalonia has its own airport so you can fly directly to this magical island.
 We chose to stay in the town of Fiskardo.
 An incredible hotel on this part of the island is Emelisse Nature Resort

 Lefkada